jtskxx/Jetski-Qubic-Pool/README.md

 🌊Jetski-Qubic-Pool🌊
 ----------------------

-➡️To register for the pool ➡️https://registration.jetskipool.xyz/
+➡️To register to the pool ➡️https://registration.jetskipool.xyz/

 ➡️The pool applies a 6% fee to the total rewards earned by the computors.
 This fee covers the costs of operating our Qubic computer nodes, which are hosted in a data center, as well as management expenses.